NMA93/Accessibility-Designer-Guide/docs/Architecture/navigation.md

 ### Show me the site architecture

 Not only the site architecture should follow a hierarchy as we learned in chapter <a href="/Accessibility-Designer-Guide/docs/Architecture/website-architecture/"> Website architecture</a>, also the navigation should do so.
-Optimally, the navigation reflects the page architecture in a simplified form.
+The navigation should display the page architecture in a simplified form.
 This helps the user to get an overview of the content.
 {: .mb-6 }

 <div id="container1">